Dhaval1512/Retail-Inventory-Demand-Forecasting-Optimization/README.md

 ### 3. Machine Learning for Bounce Rate Reduction
 - Using machine learning models to predict and reduce high bounce rates in pharmacies by optimizing store layouts, reducing returns, and enhancing customer experience.

-## License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ---

-Thank you for exploring the **Store Inventory Demand Analysis & Optimization** project on GitHub.
+Thank you for exploring the **Retail-Inventory-Demand-Forecasting-Optimization** project on GitHub.
 Your contributions, feedback, and collaboration are highly valued.
 If you have any questions or would like to get involved, please reach out to me.